 Excellent qualities go hand in hand with a great FOV.
-Coming at half the price as our first-place entry, the Reverb is a great choice for position number 2.
+Coming in just slightly more expensive, the Reverb is a great choice for position number two

 Admittedly the HP Reverb isn’t a cheap VR set, but quality comes at a price.
-Though the FOV isn’t as incredible as that of the Pimax 8KK+, it’s still above average (around 114°).
-Not only this, but it’s coupled with high-resolution LCD displays.
+The above average FOV (around 114°). is coupled with high-resolution LCD displays.
 Few VR headsets in the same weight class as the Reverb can keep up with the insanely good 2,160 × 2,160 pixel count.
 Images are sharp, textures and edges.
 The headset is pretty ergonomic too, which is always a plus for longer gaming sessions.

 Other than the price, the other main negative aspect is the controllers.
 The reverb makes use of the same Windows controllers as all other VR headsets.
 As much as we like the headset, we don’t love the controllers.
 They are quite bulky yet still manage to feel flimsy.
 Tracking is thankfully quite good as long as it stays within your field of vision, but outside that forget it.

 Valve’s excellent headset is not only great for shooting headcrabs in Half-Life Alyx, but it also works masterfully as a flight-sim headset.

 The Valve Index is a newcomer to the market, but has sent shockwaves throughout it.
 It doesn’t pack the same incredible stats as the Reverb, but it offers a more consistently positive experience.
 The FOV is the main exception, outclassing the Reverb outright, coming somewhere in-between 120-130°.